- How do I know when I've successfully added/dropped my course(s)?

 If you have successfully added a course it will appear on your audit as a current (CUR) course.

-If you have successfully dropped a course prior to the academic drop deadline, it will no longer appear on any of your academic records (including your audit).
+If you have successfully dropped a course prior to the financial or academic drop deadline, it will no longer appear on your audit.

 - What happens if I repeat a course?
 How will this affect my CGPA?

 When you repeat a course, the attempt with the best grade will count in the audit and be included in your CGPA calculation.
 The attempt with the lower grade will be bumped out of your degree and moved to a section of your audit called “COURSES SET ASIDE”.
 Both grades will always appear on your transcript.

 For more information on repeating courses and the use of the best grade visit the following link: https://carleton.ca/academicadvising/2021/repeating-courses-faq/

 - I see abbreviations beside courses such as TR, RP, LOP and FND as grades on my audit.
 What do they mean?